bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 Smoothed data, i.e. setting a threshold value for price movements to indicate 1 or -1, as well as using moving averages for the signal values:

 <img width="450" alt="image" src="https://user-images.githubusercontent.com/79114425/210905941-38d47593-17b1-493b-bbf0-faadbe0fe9cd.png">
-By smoothing the data we are able to reduce the "noise" in this feature and get a better representation of general directional trends.

 Looking at the image above, it is clear we do a much better job of capturing "stationary" trends, because we are less sensitive to small changes.

 ## Baseline Models

-The dataset we are working with is L2 order book information from BitMex.
-This includes the orders at different price levels.
-I streamed data for around 24 hours, and data was collected very 30 seconds, amounting to 2500 rows, with 18 features columns after feature engineering.

 First, I built some **univariate** baseline models using ARIMA and Exponential Smoothing.
 * We used double exponential smoothing to capture trend movements, triple xponential smoothing for taking into account seasonality, and an ARIMA model (Autoregressive Integrated Moving Average)